Threekit/treble-legacy/docusaurus/docs/widgets-overview.md

 ## Overview

-The **Widgets** offer a wide range of functionality and interactivity for the user to engage with including Downloadable Snapshots, Zoom Buttons, Save-to-Wishlist etc.
+Widgets offer us additional functional features that we can use to enhance the user's experience.
+They can cover a vast range of functionality including: **Zoom**, **Share**, managing a **Wishlist**, etc.

-All the widgets are designed to be buttons that can be placed on and around the Threekit Player.
-Placing the Widgets on the Player component enhances their visibility for the end user, builds consistent experiences with our player and minimizes/simplifies the Threekit UI footprint when embedding into an existing page.
+The pattern linking all widgets is that they are implemented and triggered by a button placed on the Threekit Player itself.
+If a Widget feature requires additional UI or interactions, we hide them from the user by default and only make them available when the widget's button on the player is clicked.
+This was we avoid cluttering the UI, presenting information only when its relevant.